 If you qualify as a non-resident for tax purposes then you do not have to file a Canadian tax return.

-To avoid double taxation Canada has tax treaties with over 80 countries, including the United States, Mexico, UK, France, Germany, Italy, China, etc. Canada's Department of Finance maintains a list of tax treaties currently in force.
-Tax treaties generally limit the amount of tax payable to that which you would pay in your country of residence.
+To avoid double taxation, Canada has tax treaties with more than 80 countries, including the United States, Mexico, Britain, France, Germany, Italy, and China.
+Canada's Department of Finance maintains a list of tax treaties currently in force.
+Tax treaties generally limit the amount of taxes payable to that which you would pay in your country of residence.
 However, treaty provisions can vary significantly from country to country.
-If you have business income from a country that does not have a tax treaty with Canada you may wind up paying double taxes.
+If you have business income from a country that does not have a tax treaty with Canada, you may wind up paying double taxes.

-Before performing any business activities outside of Canada that may generate taxes in that jurisdiction you should consult with a tax professional and/or contact your local tax office and explain the situation.
+Before performing any business activities outside of Canada that may generate taxes in that jurisdiction, consult with a tax professional or contact your local tax office and explain the situation.
 Dealing with a domestic tax problem can be difficult enough, but resolving a tax issue between domestic and foreign tax agencies can lead to months of frustration and expense.